 A centralised irrigation control system can be described as an IT system that allows for the scheduling and management of an irrigation installation from a single location.
-These systems are especially designed to allow for the management of an irrigation system at one or more sites via a centralised computer.
+These systems are especially designed to allow for the management of an irrigation system from one or several sites via a computer.

-The City has operated a centrally controlled system for the last five years, with selected sites being added on an annual basis.
-Currently the City has approximately half of its sites on the central control system, including all major irrigation systems.
+The City has operated a centrally controlled system for the last 5 years, with selected sites being added on an annual basis.
+Currently the city has approximately half of its sites on the central control system, including all major irrigation systems.